Fire insurance for small businesses: protect yourself and your bottom line

 Commercial property insurance usually covers fire damage.
 Taking steps to reduce your risks and having the right insurance in place can help you minimize the chances of a fire – and help you recover if there is one.

 How commercial insurance can help you recover from a fire

 A fire doesn’t just destroy your property.
 It can leave you liable for damage to customers’ or other third parties’ property.
 It can also bring your business to a grinding halt.
 That’s why you should consider the following common insurance policies to guard against the risk of fires.
 Together, this insurance coverage can replace or repair damaged property and help keep your business running.

 Commercial property insurance

-Commercial property insurance covers your building if you own it, and your property within such as equipment, furnishings, and inventory.
+Commercial property insurance, which is sometimes referred to as business hazard insurance, covers your building if you own it, and your property within such as equipment, furnishings, and inventory.

 These policies are typically affordable.
 You can help manage your premium costs by choosing how you wish to be reimbursed for a loss.
 You have the option of receiving either the replacement costs for all brand-new items or their actual cash value.